crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/rules.md

 ### Seclang Support

-The aplication security component is also able to load rule in the seclang format (modsecurity rules).
+The application security component is also able to load rule in the seclang format (modsecurity rules).

 We recommend using this format only to use existings rules you may have.